Wira Gardiner: Writing career

 Gardiner published a number of books on topics related to New Zealand history and the Māori world, including the 28th Māori Battalion, race relations in New Zealand, a biography of politician Parekura Horomia and the art form of haka.
 He also published a book in response to Jim Bolger's government's “fiscal envelope” cap on Treaty of Waitangi settlements, which would have limited compensation for all Māori claims to $1 billion.

 Illness and death

 In 2012, Gardiner was hospitalised with suspected pancreatic cancer but was discharged after five days with a clean bill of health.

 Following Hekia Parata's retirement from Parliament in 2016, Prime Minister John Key suggested that Parata had resigned because of Gardiner's ill-health, something which Parata refuted, saying that Gardiner was healthy.

-In October 2021 Gardiner resigned his role as acting chief executive of Oranga Tamariki because of an illness.
-Gardiner died at his home in Gisborne on 17 March 2022, aged 78.
+In October 2021 Gardiner resigned his role as acting chief executive of Oranga Tamariki because of an illness, later reported to be a brain tumor.
+He believed his brain tumor was connected to Agent Orange exposure during his military service in Vietnam.
+On 17 March 2022, aged 78, Gardiner died at his home in Gisborne.
 At his request, a tangihanga was not held at his marae, as he was concerned about the risk of any gathering in spreading COVID-19 and causing pressure on the public health system.